GuideNepalFamilyEducationBudgetPersonal Finance

 This is the line that decides the order of magnitude of every other number in the post.

-The honest picture has three tiers.
-The Tutopiya 2025–26 fees guide is the most useful single anchor for ranges; cross-confirmed against schools' own published fees where available.
+Three tiers honestly cover the picture.
+The Tutopiya 2025–26 fees guide is the most useful single anchor for ranges, cross-confirmed against schools' own published fees where available.

-Community schools (government-run): under Article 31 of the 2015 Constitution and the Right to Free and Compulsory Education Act, 2018, basic education to Grade 8 is free and Grade 9–12 is also free at community schools.
-Tuition, admission, and exam fees are not permitted.
-Real annual cost is uniform + books + stationery + lunch ≈ Rs 8,000–20,000/year, mostly in the parent's pocket.
+Community schools (government-run): under Article 31 of the 2015 Constitution and the Right to Free and Compulsory Education Act, 2018, basic education to Grade 8 is free, and Grade 9–12 is free at community schools too.
+Tuition, admission, and exam fees aren't permitted.
+Real annual cost is uniform + books + stationery + lunch ≈ Rs 8,000–20,000/year, mostly out of the parent's pocket.

-A 10-year picture from Class 1 to Class 10, at each tier (ignoring fee inflation, which we'll add back below):
+A 10-year picture from Class 1 to Class 10, at each tier (ignoring fee inflation, which gets folded back in below):

 TierAnnual fee10 years (Class 1–10)